KeterSCP/ConstifySql/README.md

     </PropertyGroup>
     ```

-- Root path from which subsequent folders will be generated as nested classes (default: null):
+- Root path from which subsequent folders will be generated as nested classes (default: `$(RootNamespace)` msbuild property):
     ```xml
     <PropertyGroup>
         <ConstifySql_SplitByClassesFromRoot>Database/Queries</ConstifySql_SplitByClassesFromRoot>